 These Chocolate Crinkles are chocolaty, soft, and slightly sweet.
 Plus, they have a brownie-like texture that is undeniably delicious!
+Rolling them in powdered sugar before baking gives them the beautiful crinkle look they are known for.

 This is another cookie that is great to have your children help with.
 It doesn’t need a mixer and they need to be rolled in powdered sugar before they go in the oven making this an easy recipe for little helpers.